 Why you do that?!
 Are you obliged to put yourself in risk for other’s lives?!
-That’s insane “Mouaaz”, and you’re not responsible!!
-You should focus on your university instead!!
+That’s insane, and you’re not responsible!
+You should focus on your studies instead!
 It’s something I used to hear from people around me, from friends and sometimes even from my parents!

-As a Human Rights Activist, and a defender of oppressed people, I decided with some active Lebanese and Syrian youth here in Lebanon to help those innocents as the most of them are women and children, helping them sometimes finding shelters, distributing some food, blankets for the heavy winter, essential stuff for living, toys for the cold kids, and the most… easing their pain.
+As a Human Rights activist, and a defender of oppressed people, I decided with some active Lebanese and Syrian youth in Lebanon to help those innocents as the majority of them are women and children, helping them sometimes finding shelters, distributing some food, blankets for the heavy winter, essential stuff for living, toys for the cold kids, and the most important… easing their pain.

-When we first visited the family the boy wasn’t there, he works in a carpenter’s shop!
-His sisters told him later that two persons came to the house and they will help us to pay the fees of the house!!
-I did visit them again, I went alone, I brought them $200 as a donation from a British wonderful mother named “Emma Hargrove” whom I was introduced to by a Philippini strong man named “Sharhabil Alawi” who lives in Saudi Arabia.
-I delivered the money in addition to some fruits and food… and that’s it!!
-A $200 was enough to make the small lips smile!
+When we first visited the family, the strong young man who is 12 yr old “Mamdouh” wasn’t there, he works in a carpenter’s shop!
+Yes, he works in this tough domain and he’s 12 yr old only!
+His sisters told him later that two persons came to their house and they will help them to pay the fees of the house!
+I did visit them again, I went alone, I brought them $200 as a donation from a British wonderful mother whom I was introduced to by a Philippini strong man who lives in Saudi Arabia.
+I delivered the money in addition to some fruits and food… and that’s it!
+Some worthless $200 were enough to make the small lips smile!
 Wow!
 That’s what I concluded that day, I believe we can do more!